 Pell Grant eligibility is based on the student's expected family contribution (EFC) from the FAFSA and their hours of enrollment each semester.
 Pell Grants are available only to undergraduate students.
-If a student drops a course included in the financial aid award or they are considering withdrawing from a course, they should contact the Financial Aid Office immediately.
+If a student drops a course included in the financial aid award or they are considering withdrawing from a course, they should contact the Office of Student Financial Services immediately.